 You can register for this core class by contacting me.

-In addition to the content below, classes are set aside for the practice of spiritual storytelling.
+In addition to the content below, classes are set aside for guest faculty (two per semester) as well as the practice of spiritual storytelling.

 The themes alternate from semester to semester, and cover these topics: